Oceania Football Confederation

 The Oceania Football Confederation (OFC) is one of the six continental confederations of international association football.
 The OFC has 13 members, 11 of which are full members and two which are associate members not affiliated with FIFA.
 It promotes the game in Oceania and allows the member nations to qualify for the FIFA World Cup.

 OFC is predominantly made up of island nations where association football is not the most popular sport, with low GDP and low population meaning very little money is generated by the OFC nations.
 The OFC has little influence in the wider football world, either in terms of international competition or as a source of players for high-profile club competitions.
 OFC is the only confederation to have not had at least one international title, the best result being Australia making the final of the 1997 FIFA Confederations Cup.

-In 2006, the OFC's largest and most successful nation, Australia, left to join the Asian Football Confederation, leaving New Zealand as the largest federation within the OFC.
+In 2006, the OFC's then largest and most successful nation, Australia, left for a second time to join the Asian Football Confederation, leaving New Zealand as the largest federation within the OFC.

-The President of OFC is Lambert Maltock since April 2018.
-The Vice Presidents are Thierry Ariiotima, Kapi Natto John and Lord Ve'ehala while Franck Castillo is the General Secretary.
+The president of OFC is Lambert Maltock since April 2018.
+The vice presidents are Thierry Ariiotima, Kapi Natto John and Lord Ve'ehala while Franck Castillo is the general secretary.
 The confederation is headquartered in Auckland, New Zealand.

 History

-The confederation formed in 1966, as a result of Australia and New Zealand's failed attempts to join the Asian Football Confederation (AFC).
+The confederation formed in 1966 with the purpose of representing countries in the Pacific, following Australia and New Zealand's failed attempts to join the Asian Football Confederation (AFC).
+The idea of forming a Pacific confederation was first raised in 1964.
+This proposal was pushed by Sid Guppy of the New Zealand Football Association (NZFA), Jim Bayutti of the Australian Soccer Federation and then-FIFA president Stanley Rous, with Guppy and Bayutti both being spurred on by the AFC's rejections.
+After initial discussions were held in Tokyo in 1964, Scottish-born Charlie Dempsey was approached by the NZFA to work with Bayutti in putting together the bid to create the Oceania Football Confederation.
+The two garnered enough support for their bid to be approved by FIFA's congress in 1966.
 The founding OFC members were the following: